lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 # Bootloader Watchdog

 [PineTime MCUBoot Bootloader v5.0.4 (17 Sep 2020)](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v5.0.4) and later releases will activate the nRF52 Watchdog.
-The Watchdog needs to be tickled every 7 seconds or the PineTime will forcibly reboot.
+The Watchdog needs to be __tickled every 7 seconds or PineTime will forcibly reboot.__

 This is needed in case the firmware is stuck in a loop or having peripheral issues (like SPI Bus Corruption).